 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
 There is confirmation in FLML's industry (Biotechnology & Drugs), as there are 175 companies that have a relative strength at or above 80.

 LOOK FOR LEADING INDUSTRIES:

 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
-FLML, whose Debt/Equity for the last 3 years (from earliest to the most recent fiscal year) was 1.10%, 0.00%, passes this test.
+FLML, whose Debt/Equity for the last 3 years (from earliest to the most recent fiscal year) was 1.10%, 0.00%, 3.06%, fails this test.

 RETURN ON EQUITY: [FAIL]

 Shares outstanding should be less than 30 million, as fewer shares mean bigger price jumps when demand surges.
 However, there is no penalty for a large number of shares outstanding as long as all the other parameters are met.
 Although FLML exceeds the preferred level with shares outstanding of 43 million, the stock still passes the test.

 INSIDER OWNERSHIP: [FAIL]

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
 The data is not available for FLML.
 Hence, an opinion cannot be rendered.